 Soulshine donates 1 percent of their gross retail sales to Emerald City -- but the relationship goes far beyond that:

 “They've been amazing," said Carson.
 "Not only do they make significant donations, but they help out with events, fundraisers, and we get to help them out with vendor days around the city at various shops."

 At a vendor day at Have a Heart, a retail cannabis shop in Seattle’s Belltown, it was clear pot lovers are also pet lovers, and shoppers played with adoptable rescue dogs from Emerald City Pet Rescue and browsed a huge selection of cannabis products.

 Soulshine hopes other companies will follow their lead and consider growing cannabis for a cause.

-"You know my background was in Mortgage Banking for 18 years, so to wake up and come to work and deal with plants, to deal with cool creative tasks and opportunities, and deal with Emerald City Pet Rescue and animals and all that, it's pretty fun,” Mercer said.
+"My background was in mortgage banking for 18 years, so to wake up and come to work and deal with plants, to deal with cool creative tasks and opportunities, and deal with Emerald City Pet Rescue and animals and all that, it's pretty fun,” Mercer said.

 Evening is your guide to Seattle and the Pacific Northwest.
 Watch it weeknights at 7:30 on KING-TV Ch.
 5 or streaming live on KING5.com.
 Connect with Evening via Facebook, Twitter, Instagram or Email.